t2wain/MSAccessFunc/README.md

 Please view the examples and unit tests on ways to use the library.

+## Custom PowerShell module for DAO

+This project also implements a custom PowerShell module with 3 cmdlets.

 ## Why use Microsoft Access?

 I often have a need to analyze data of various remote Oracle databases.
 For complex task, I prefer to use Microsoft Access application to perform the analysis by either linking or importing tables from remote database into Access.
 Access has the following advantages: